krystenterry/GenAI-Project/README.md

 # 🎯 AI Study Guide Developer

-An AI-powered study assistant that generates **comprehensive open-book exam study guides** for certifications and topics of your choice.
+An AI-powered study assistant that generates **comprehensive exam study guides** for certifications and topics of your choice.
 Built with **OpenAI**, **Python**, and **Streamlit**, this app produces structured study guides and downloadable PDFs to make learning efficient and exam-focused.

 ---